MaxwellMensah/MaxwellMensah/README.md

 _Passionate about Data Science and Machine Learning._

-- ⚒️ I’m currently working as : Data Scientist
+- ⚒️ I’m currently working as : AI Engineer
 - 💻 I’m currently learning: More about data & tech
 - 👯 I’m looking to collaborate on data science/analytics  actvities
 - 💬 Ask me about anything😊